EXCervantes/e-commerce-backend/README.md

 npm run seed
 ```

-To run the application open the Terminal or GitBash in VSCode and run `node server.js` or `npm start`.
+To run the application open the Terminal or GitBash in VSCode and enter `node server.js` or `npm start`.
 Now the server is active and a user can use an application such as [Insomnia](https://insomnia.rest/) to perform the CRUD operations with this application.

 ### Video Demonstrating Application In Use